replicatedhq/kurl.sh/src/markdown-pages/add-ons/longhorn.md

 To enable the UI without re-running the installer, use the command `kubectl -n longhorn-system scale deployment longhorn-ui --replicas=1`.

+## Upgrades

+It is not possible to upgrade multiple minor versions of the Longhorn add-on at once.
+Individual upgrades from one version to the next are required for upgrading multiple minor versions.
+For example, to upgrade from `1.1.2` to `1.3.1`, you must first install `1.2.2` or `1.2.4`.

 ## Migration from Rook

 If Rook was previously installed but is no longer specified in the kURL spec and Longhorn 1.1.2+ is specified instead, Longhorn will migrate data from Rook PVCs to Longhorn.